alanrogers/legofit/src/README.md

 derived allele is present in the samples x and y but not in n.
 The 2nd column gives the expected length in generations of the branch on which mutations would generate the corresponding site pattern.

+In the example above, we saw parameters of three types: "twoN", "time", and "mixFrac".
+There is also a 4th type of variable, which is declared with the "param" command, and which is intended to represent quantities that are neither times, population sizes, nor admixture fractions.
+Here's an example, which also illustrates the how ranges can be specified for free parameters.

+    param free [ 0, 2] msum = 0.02  # mN + mD
+    param free [-1, 1] mdif = 0.0   # mN - mD
+    mixFrac constrained  mN = 0.5*(msum + mdif)
+    mixFrac constrained  mD = 0.5*(msum - mdif)

+Here `msum` is the sum of two admixture fractions and `mdif` is the difference between them.
+We defined the parameters this way, because `mN` and `mD` were tightly correlated, but `msum` and `mdif` were nearly uncorrelated.
+This allowed the optimization algorithm to work with the uncorrelated pair of parameters rather than the correlated pair.

+In the declaration of `msum`, "[0, 2]" specifies the range of this parameter.
+Ranges are used in initializing the random swarm of points used by the differential evolution algorithm.
+Initial points are randomly distributed within the range.
+A range can be specified for any free parameter, not just those defined with the `param` command.
+If no range is provided, legofit uses default ranges that differ, depending on the type of parameter.
+The default range is [1, 1e7] for `twoN` parameters, [0, 1e7] for `time` parameters, [0, 1] for `mixFrac` parameters, and [-`DBL_MAX`, `DBL_MAX`] for `param` parameters.

 # Model selection {#modsel}